ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 ![Mapping results of Hisat2](../../images/quality-of-mapped-reads/hisat2_mapstats_mqc.png "Mapping results of Hisat2")

 We can see that the number of successfully mapped reads is relatively high from the above figure.
 However, the percentage of multiple mapped reads is very high, and some even exceed 60%.
-Usually, such a strange proportion is quite abnormal, but this phenomenon is common in the Ribo-seq data due to the relatively short length of reads, which leading to reads easily mapped to repeat regions on the genome.
+Usually, such a strange proportion is quite abnormal, but this phenomenon is common in the Ribo-Seq data due to the relatively short length of reads, which leading to reads easily mapped to repeat regions on the genome.
 Besides, reads may contain the contaminant from the rRNA, elevating the ratio of unaligned.

 ## Other statistics of alignment